Annecy Old Town copyright French Moments

 Promenade Louis Lachenal © French Moments

-Between the banks of the Thiou River and the shopping precinct north of Rue Royale lies a historic district which includes many historic and religious buildings such as Annecy’s cathedral and the former bishop’s palace.
+Between the banks of the Thiou River and the shopping precinct north of Rue Royale lies a historic district with many historic and religious buildings, such as Annecy’s cathedral and the former bishop’s palace.

 Map of Notre-Dame district, Annecy